 Immunoglobulins M (IgM) are generated at the beginning, indicating an acute infection process by the virus, and the more abundant Immunoglobulins G (IgG) indicate the protective antibodies that have been generated in response to the infection.
 In addition, at the beginning of the pandemic, Immunostep developed a test that also detects IgA antibodies, which have been shown during this time to have prognostic value in the early stages of infection.
 Data from our studies suggested that IgA detection significantly improves the diagnostic outcome in the early stages of infection.

-On the other hand, we can use different techniques to detect the presence of antibodies, the most commonly used in the context of this pandemic are the Enzyme-linked immunoadsorption assay (ELISA), assays based on the antigen-antibody reaction, and lateral flow tests, also known as immunochromatographic tests, which are devices developed to detect the presence of antigen-antibody complexes in a liquid sample and whose basis method is very similar to pregnancy tests.
+We can use different techniques to detect the presence of antibodies, the most commonly used in the context of this pandemic are the Enzyme-linked immunoadsorption assay (ELISA), assays based on the antigen-antibody reaction, and lateral flow tests, also known as immunochromatographic tests, which are devices developed to detect the presence of antigen-antibody complexes in a liquid sample and whose basis method is very similar to pregnancy tests.
 At Immunostep, we have also been working on finding techniques that provide a wider range of information and for that we have developed a new flow cytometry test, a method that has been more used in the area of haematology and immunology as it allows a better understanding of the pathophysiology of oncohaematological diseases and the immune system.

 In a very general way, we could classify the methods used for the detection of Covid-19 infection into three types: CRPs, which are tests to detect the genetic material of the virus, viral antigen tests, which detect virus proteins, and serological or antibody tests, which detect antibodies generated against different parts of the virus. (+ information about each type of test).